log

 log m (plural loggen, diminutive logje n)

-1. A chip log, instrument to measure a vessel's speed
+1. a chip log, instrument to measure a vessel's speed

 Derived terms